open-olive/loop-development-kit/ldk/node/readme.md

 ### Loops

-This LDK can be used to writeText Loops for Olive Helps.
+This LDK can be used to write Loops for Olive Helps.
 More detail about Loops is available on the {@page Loops} page.

 - [Basic Loops Example](https://github.com/open-olive/sidekick-controller-examplenode) - Recommend using as a starting point for new Loops.